Booking your course

 Box Office open Mon-Sat 8.00am - 8.00pm

-Please note when booking at the Box Office there is a charge of £1 for each booking by cheque, cash or card.
-Online, the charge is £1.50.
+Please note when booking at the Box Office there is a charge of £1.50 for each booking.
 If your class has to be cancelled for any reason before the start, the C&G will handle refunds.

 NB The charge applies to each separate student or course.

 After the second week of term you may still enrol on a class if there are places available either by contacting the tutor directly or through Frome Community Education.
-In this instance cheques must be paid directly to Frome Community Education.
-To find out more about late enrolments contact us at firstname.lastname@example.org or phone 01373 465418.
+In this instance payments should be made directly to Frome Community Education, preferably by BACS.
+To find out more about late enrolments contact us at email@example.com or phone 01373 465418.

-Unless stated differently, classes will run for 10 weeks from September until December.
-They will continue for another 10 weeks in January.
+Unless stated differently, classes will run for 10 weeks from January until March.
 In the summer, the number of weeks may vary.

 In order to comply with the General Data Protection Regulation (GDPR) in effect from May 2018, Frome Community Education is clarifying the way in which personal data is collected, processed, and handled.